openproof-net/rpo-spec-v0.1/README.md

         f"narrative={bundle['narrative']['text']}"
     )
     return hashlib.sha256(payload.encode('utf-8')).hexdigest()

-🧪 5.
-Validating an RPO Bundle
+5. 🧪 Validating an RPO Bundle

-Any system should reject an RPO if:
+A system should reject any RPO if:

 mandatory fields are missing,